kmpm/nodemcu-uploader/README.md

 | master | next |
 |--------|------|
 |[![Build Status](https://travis-ci.org/kmpm/nodemcu-uploader.svg?branch=master)](https://travis-ci.org/kmpm/nodemcu-uploader) | [![Build Status](https://travis-ci.org/kmpm/nodemcu-uploader.svg?branch=next)](https://travis-ci.org/kmpm/nodemcu-uploader) |
+Please note that these tests is not complete and it might be the tests themselves that are having issues.

 A simple tool for uploading files to the filesystem of an ESP8266 running NodeMCU as well as some other useful commands.